Decoding the Appraisal Process

-Most of the people involved are very familiar.
-The real estate agent is the most familiar person in the exchange.
-Then, the mortgage company provides the financial capital necessary to bankroll the exchange.
-The title company makes sure that all details of the exchange are completed and that a clear title passes to the buyer from the seller.
+It's likely you are familiar with the parties taking part in the transaction.
+The real estate agent is the most recognizable person in the exchange.
+Next, the lender provides the money needed to bankroll the exchange.
+The title company ensures that all areas of the exchange are completed and that a clear title transfers to the buyer from the seller.

 To learn more about appraising, click here to see a short video or call us today to talk about your specific property.

-So, what party is responsible for making sure the value of the real estate is in line with the amount being paid?
-This is where you meet the appraiser.
-We provide an unbiased estimate of what a buyer might expect to pay — or a seller receive — for a parcel of real estate, where both buyer and seller are informed parties.
+So, who's responsible for making sure the value of the real estate is consistent with the amount being paid?
+In comes the appraiser.
+We provide an unbiased opinion of what a buyer might expect to pay — or a seller receive — for a parcel of real estate, where both buyer and seller are informed parties.
 A licensed, certified, professional appraiser from Greater Houston Area Appraisals will ensure, you as an interested party, are informed.

 Inspecting the subject property